leoimpett/3dBodies/README.md

 - calculate *PROBABILITIES* for X (using the SVM)
 - which are the most probable in query?
 - Display results as if you had some automatic hypothesis.
-- if you have time, do this inside a 4-fold cross validation, i.e. separate into 4 groups and then Train or Calculate-probailities:
+- do this inside a 4-fold cross validation, i.e. separate into 4 groups and then Train or Calculate-probailities:
 TTTC
 TTCT
 TCTT